7cb15/7cb15.github.io/_pages/about.md

 Some other data sets I am currently playing with: [GDELT](https://gdeltproject.org), [Google Earth Engine](https://earthengine.google.com/), and [Global Fishing watch](https://globalfishingwatch.org/datasets-and-code/).

-Camera
+# Camera

 Since I'm living in Brooklyn I thought it would be fitting to work on a photo project highlighting American cities.
 This is one-part an excuse to travel to cities around the country and one-part an excuse to get better at architecture photography.
 Upcoming cities to document include Philadelphia and Baltimore.

-Cooking
+# Cooking

 I am currently turning my apartment into a mini-culinary lab while I test homemade recipes for kimchi, preserved lemons and other pickled things.
 Provided no mason jars explode, updates with pictures and recipes are coming soon.

 Working Together
 ======

+I'm always excited at the prospect of working with new people on complex and important problems.
 If you are interested in collaborating on a project or working together professionally, please reach out by email!